ustwo/engineering-blog/src/content/articles/getting-started-with-visionos/index.md

 It's important to note that the units used in RealityKit are in `meters`, so this cube is `25cm` along each edge.

-Entities can have multiple children, and those children cal also have children and so on, so in that sense, you can think of it like a tree of Entities/Nodes
+Entities can have multiple children, and those children can also have children and so on, so in that sense, you can think of it like a tree of Entities/Nodes.

 We can now switch back to the `ImmersiveView` and add this Shape to the `scene`.